chuongmep/bim42.github.io/_posts/2012-11-04-my-revit-experience.md

 ---
 I previously dealt with some issues regarding the use of Digital Project.
 These problems arrose mostly because CATIA is not suitable for the AEC industry.
 Even if Digital Project is adapted to the building construction techniques, the main core, CATIA, is still a product aimed at industrial products.

 Furthermore, Digital Project needs large resources both in time and money for designing anything.
-It can be perfectly acceptable for mass-produced objects or very complex building, but when it comes to more average construction projects, we have to find another solution.
+It can be perfectly acceptable for mass-produced objects or very complex buildings, but when it comes to more average construction projects, we have to find another solution.

 I was wondering if I would be able to create all the precast pieces of a stone-like facade on Revit, and see what differences we can find.